Contributing to the advancement of the Sustainable Development Goals agenda

 Gender Diversity

-We have a commitment to promote gender diversity at the Board and at senior management levels, which we articulate through our Board and Senior Management Diversity Policy.
+Power Corporation has a commitment to promote gender diversity at the Board and at senior management levels, which is articulated through its Board and Senior Management Diversity Policy.
 The Board believes diversity ensures directors provide the necessary range of perspectives to achieve effective stewardship and recognizes that gender diversity is a significant aspect of diversity.
-We aim to have at least 30 per cent of our Board composed of women by 2025.
-Following the 2022 Annual Meeting of Shareholders, the number of women elected to the Board increased to four, representing 29 per cent of Board.
-In addition, 43 per cent at the management level at Power Corporation are women and 31 per cent at the executive officer level within the Corporation's group companies (including its publicly traded operating companies and their respective principal subsidiaries).
+Following the 2025 Annual Meeting of Shareholders, 38% of directors on the board are women.
+In addition, 48% at the management level at Power Corporation were women at 2024 year-end.

 SDG 7